-Even the visuals and the audio is top notch quality, the realism if palpable and ingrained in it's fantastic gameplay.
+Even the visuals and the audio is top notch quality, the realism if palpable and ingrained in its fantastic gameplay.
 The artistic influence on the game is a complete success in dazzling the mind and being a true indulgence for the eyes.
 The detail in the themes and environments are hard to believe we've come so far in high definition gaming.
-The whole game walk through is an organic feel of realism, and constant danger.
+The whole game walks through is an organic feel of realism and constant danger.

 Emotional Effects of Playing The Last of Us